We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-• Fill either jug completely with water.
+• Fill either jug completely.

 Key Insights